zowe/docs-site/docs/user-guide/k8s-prereqs.md

   * [Enable Kubernetes shipped with Docker Desktop](https://docs.docker.com/desktop/kubernetes/)
   * [Set up minikube](https://minikube.sigs.k8s.io/docs/start/)

-  **Attention:** You will need to make sure the kubernetes cluster you have created has a minimum RAM of 3GB in order for zowe to start.
+  **Attention!** You must make sure that the Kubernetes cluster you have created has a minimum RAM of 3GB in order for Zowe to start.

 * For production purposes, you can set up a Kubernetes cluster in one of the following ways: